How You Should Handle a Truck Accident in Orange County

 Each state has a limit of time where you can file a lawsuit for personal injury.
 In Washington, that period, called the statute of limitations, is three years.
 In other words, you have within three years’ time to file your lawsuit or else it will not be heard by the court, and you will not be able to receive compensation for your injuries.

-For more information on personal injury in Washington visit http://www.alllaw.com/articles/nolo/personal-injury/laws-washington.html#
+For more information on personal injury in Washington visit https://www.alllaw.com/articles/nolo/personal-injury/laws-washington.html#

 Comparative Fault Rules